Zombie-Lending in the United States -- Prevalence versus Relevance: Data

 \subsection{Company Financials}

-Our goal is to evaluate the spillovers of zombie-lending on non-zombies.
+Our goal is to evaluate the impact of zombie-lending on non-zombie firms.
 To measure the relative performance of non-zombies, we focus in particular on productivity, capital- and employment-growth.
 Appendix \ref{sec:app_variables} describes the computation of Total Factor Productivity ($TFP$) and Appendix \ref{sec:app_variables} contains a description of the variables used in the empirical part of the paper.